blackhan-software/avalanche-cli/README.md

 platform sample-validators                        Sample validators from the specified Subnet. platform add-default-subnet-validator             Add a validator to the Default Subnet. platform add-non-default-subnet-validator         Add a validator to a Subnet other than the Default Subnet.
 The validator must validate the Default Subnet for the entire duration they validate this S.. platform add-default-subnet-delegator             Add a delegator to the Default Subnet.
-A delegator stakes AVA and specifies a validator (the delegatee) to validate on their behalf.
+A delegator stakes AVAX and specifies a validator (the delegatee) to validate on their behalf.
 The delegatee has.. platform create-subnet                            Create an unsigned transaction to create a new Subnet.
-The unsigned transaction must be signed with the key of the account paying the transaction fee... platform get-subnets                              Get all the Subnets that exist. platform validated-by                             Get the Subnet that validates a given blockchain. platform validates                                Get the IDs of the blockchains a Subnet validates. platform get-blockchains                          Get all the blockchains that exist (excluding the P-Chain). platform export-ava                               Send AVA from an account on the P-Chain to an address on the X-Chain.
-This transaction must be signed with the key of the account that the AVA is sent.. platform import-ava                               Complete a transfer of AVA from the X-Chain to the P-Chain.
-Before this method is called, you must call the X-Chain's 'export-ava' method to initiate .. platform sign                                     Sign an unsigned or partially signed transaction.
+The unsigned transaction must be signed with the key of the account paying the transaction fee... platform get-subnets                              Get all the Subnets that exist. platform validated-by                             Get the Subnet that validates a given blockchain. platform validates                                Get the IDs of the blockchains a Subnet validates. platform get-blockchains                          Get all the blockchains that exist (excluding the P-Chain). platform export-avax                              Send AVAX from an account on the P-Chain to an address on the X-Chain.
+This transaction must be signed with the key of the account that the AVAX is sent.. platform import-avax                              Complete a transfer of AVAX from the X-Chain to the P-Chain.
+Before this method is called, you must call the X-Chain's 'export-avax' method to initiate .. platform sign                                     Sign an unsigned or partially signed transaction.
 Transactions to add non-default Subnets require signatures from control keys and from the account pa.. platform issue-tx                                 Issue a transaction to the Platform Chain.
 ```